 scientific culture.
 But no matter how many terms science coins to name

-nature's tendency to self organize, the causal chain that produces complex systems remains mysterious, an occult life force
+nature's tendency to self organize, the causal chain that produces complex systems remains mysterious, an occult organizing force

 organization" being operationally indistinguishable concepts.
 The

-difference is one of metaphysical assumption: Does there need to be a ghost in the machine?
+difference is one of metaphysical assumption: Does the machine need a ghost?

 new animism is emerging for many reasons.
 For example, once the idea

 of a supernaturalistic creation is fully overcome, the idea returns